pyopenapi/pyswagger/docs/md/ref/client.md

 - **dict** corresponds to _Model_
 - **list** corresponds to _Array_
 - **datetime.datetime**, timestamp(float or int), or ISO8601-string for _date-time_ and _date_
+- email is supported by providing a valid email in string
+- **uuid.UUID**, uuid-string in hex, byte for _uuid_
 - _File_ type is a little bit complex, but just similar to [request](https://github.com/kennethreitz/requests), which uses a dict containing file info.
 ```python
 YouFile = {